 Some women find that the friction from pumping frequently can cause cracked nipples, even if their breast shields are properly sized.

-One thing that can help with this is coconut oil – some women find that applying coconut oil to their breast shields before they pump makes pumping more comfortable and helps prevent nipple damage.
+One thing that can help with this is lubrication.
+Some people find that using a pumping spray or applying coconut oil to their breast shields before they pump makes pumping more comfortable and helps prevent nipple damage.

-More information on using coconut oil while you pump here.
+More information on using a pumping spray here.

 Nipple Positioning